 ABSTRACT:

 Background: The Brighton Collaboration Global Alignment of Immunization Safety in Pregnancy (GAIA) project developed case definitions for the assessment of adverse events in mothers and infants following maternal immunization.
-This study evaluated the applicability of these definitions to data collected in routine clinical care and clinical trial records across seven sites in high-resource settings.
+This study evaluated the applicability of these definitions to data collected in routine clinical care and research trial records across seven sites in high-resource settings.

 Methods: Data collection forms were designed and used to retrospectively abstract the key elements of the GAIA definitions from records for five neonatal and five maternal outcomes, as well as gestational age.
 Level of diagnostic certainty was assessed by the data abstractor and an independent clinician, then verified by Automated Brighton Case-logic.
 The ability to assign a level of diagnostic certainty for each outcome and the positive predictive value (PPV) for their respective ICD-10 codes were evaluated.

 Results: Data from 1248 case records were abstracted: 624 neonatal and 622 maternal.
 Neonatal outcomes were most likely to be assessable and assigned by level of diagnostic certainty.
 PPV for preterm birth, low birth weight, small for gestational age and respiratory distress were all above 75%.
 Maternal outcomes for pre-eclampsia and fetal growth restriction showed PPV over 80%.
-However, microcephaly and dysfunctional labour were often non-assessable, with low PPVs.
+However, microcephaly (neonatal outcome) and dysfunctional labor (maternal outcome) were often non-assessable, with low PPVs.

 Conclusions: The applicability of GAIA case definitions to retrospectively ascertain and classify maternal and neonatal outcomes was variable amongst sites in high-resource settings.
-Depending on the type and quality of documentation, GAIA case definitions would likely need to be specifically adapted for observational studies, similar to when used in prospective evaluation of maternal vaccine safety.
+The implementation of the case definitions is largely dependent on the type and quality of documentation in clinical and research records in both high- and low resource settings.
+While designed for use in the prospective evaluation of maternal vaccine safety, the GAIA case definitions would likely need to be specifically adapted for observational studies by using alternative sources of data, linking various data sources, and allowing flexibility in the ascertainment of the elements and levels of certainty of the case definition.

 INTRODUCTION:

 Despite significant reductions in under-five mortality, neonatal mortality rates have not decreased at the same rate, thus reducing neonatal mortality is an important target of the 2030 Sustainable Development Goals(1, 2).
 Vaccination in pregnancy is a strategy that has been shown to reduce infection in both pregnant women and neonates and is seen as a priority by the World Health Organisation (WHO) to reduce the global burden of infection in these populations(3).
-Maternal immunisation programmes for tetanus are well established and have proven successful in reducing the burden of disease in mothers and neonates, with the benefits of influenza and pertussis immunisation programmes being demonstrated more recently(4-6).
+Maternal immunization programmes for tetanus are well established and have proven successful in reducing the burden of disease in mothers and neonates, with the benefits of influenza and pertussis immunization programmes being demonstrated more recently(4-6).
 Vaccines in development, such as respiratory syncytial virus and group B Streptococcus have specific indications for use in pregnancy and show promise for reducing the burden of these infections (7, 8).
 Amongst pregnant women with SARS-CoV-2, there is associated risk of hospitalisation, intensive care admissions, preterm delivery and maternal death (9).
 The potential risk posed by SARS-CoV-2 to pregnant women indicates clinical trials and observational studies of SARS-CoV-2 vaccines in pregnant women will be necessary to demonstrate safety and efficacy in this population.